infinite-table/infinite-react/www/pages/blog/2022/08/01/infinite-table-monthly-update-july-2022.page.md

 ### Lazy grouping

-Server side grouping (with lazy loading) now correctly loads lazy rows configured configured as expanded.
+Server side grouping has support for lazy loading - `InfiniteTable` will automatically load lazy rows that are configured as expanded.

 <Sandpack title="Lazy loaded rows are properly expanded">

 <Description>

-In this example, `France` is specified as expanded, so as soon as it is rendered, `InfiniteTable` will also request it's children.
+In this example, `France` is specified as expanded, so as soon as it is rendered, `InfiniteTable` will also request its children.

 </Description>